 ‘Zwarte Piet’ is a character and known to be the helper of Sinterklaas (St. Nicholas).
 St. Nicholas day is typically celebrated in the Netherlands on the evening of the 5th of December – which is when children are given presents and sweets.
 From what it seems, it is like Santa Claus and his elves visiting children on Christmas Eve.
 However, the old children novels surrounding the character ‘Zwarte Piet’ bring controversy.
 This is because ‘Zwarte Piet’ was initially a Moor from Spain.
 The yearly tradition that is celebrated before the 5th of December includes Sinterklaas arriving on a steamboat from Spain with his helpers (Petes).
 Sinterklaas has been preparing the children’s presents in Spain throughout the year.

 I didn’t get to watch Sinterklaas arriving on the Amstel river yesterday as once I managed to get myself out of the crowds of little white children with black faces, I didn’t fancy looking back.
-I even saw one black child who had smeared white paint over face instead, I looked at her dad and he just shrugged at me.
+I even saw one black child who had smeared white paint over face instead, I looked at her dad and he was just fixated on trying to get his child excited for Sinterklaas.
 Because the problem with this tradition is that it involves children.
 Young children are usually innocent, they don’t really ‘see’ race as an issue.
 Young children are impressionable and if smearing black paint to look like St. Nicholas’ black ‘helper’, I am sure they will begin to start thinking.
-This is not just detrimental to white Dutch kids knowledge of racism – as it is likely these are the same kids who grew up seeing no problem with saying the N word.
-But it is also extremely damaging to black Dutch kids whose faces are already black without paint.
+This is not just detrimental to white Dutch children’s knowledge of racism – as it is likely these are the same kids who grew up seeing no problem with saying the N word.
+But it is also extremely damaging to black Dutch children whose faces are already black without paint.

 I put up a story on my Instagram page, videoing one of the entertainers dancing on the float.
 I got a couple responses from Dutch friends informing me that this was not in fact ‘Black Piet’ but instead it was ‘Roetveeg Piet’ – which literally translates to ‘Soot Wipe Piet’.
 This is a reinvented ‘Black Pete’, to possibly quieten down the protesting against the character.
 I have been told many times that ‘Black Pete’ has no racist connotations to it, and that instead, the reason behind why ‘Black Pete’ is depicted to be black is because of the soot from the chimneys.

-This is similar to what I saw yesterday.
+Above: This is similar to what I saw yesterday.
 The entertainers hadn’t covered their faces in black paint, but instead used make up to make their faces appear dirty from soot.
-The red lipstick has been ditched, and so has the afro wig and earrings.
+The red lipstick has been ditched, as well as the wigs and earrings too.

 Possibly, ‘Roetveeg Piet’ is the way the Netherlands can move on from painting their faces black every year.
 Even though the folklore behind the tradition is still controversial, it doesn’t need to be displayed so blatantly.
 Little children do not need to paint their faces to get excited about St. Nicholas, and adult entertainers do not need to paint their faces black at all.
-From a foreigner looking in on the Dutch culture, I have tried to understand why they feel protective over this particular tradition.
-However, blackface can never be justified and we are all aware of that.
+From a foreign perspective looking in on the Dutch culture, I have tried to understand why they feel protective over this particular tradition.
+However, blackface can never be justified and we should all be aware of that.